Theo Todman's Web Page - Notes Pages

 Plans for the Near Future:

-- I don’t intend to produce this report again until the end of the Academic year.
-Anything undertake YTD can be found from the Mathematics section of the relevant YTD Summary Task List4 report.
+- Anything undertake YTD can be found from the Mathematics section of the relevant YTD Summary Task List4 report.

 - If I do find the time, I’ll be looking into:-